When is the program?

 Is Reach for Excellence a religious program?

-No. Reach was founded by the Society of Mary, the order of priests and brothers who also own Marist School.
-Reach does not offer religious instruction and students of all faiths are welcome.
+No. Reach for Excellence was founded by the Society of Mary, the order of priests and brothers who also own Marist School.
+Reach for Excellence does not offer religious instruction and students of all faiths are welcome.
 However, students and their families must be comfortable in a Catholic environment.